Ovler

 During the local CLI phase, everything seemed to be going in a good direction.

-The few issues were that although there is pip install meilisync[mongo] for MongoDB, just installing this is not enough.
-Running any command would harshly tell you that something is missing.
+The few problems were that, although there is pip install meilisync[mongo] for MongoDB, just installing this is not enough.
+Running any command would harshly tell you what's missing.
 You can only pip install meilisync[all] for all.

-There was also a small bug with zsh.
+Also, a small bug to fix in zsh.

 $ pip install meilisync[mongo]